-During the student orientation, which is mandatory for each student to attend, students are informed about the security procedures and practices at Standard College.
-Students are provided with this information at the orientation by email and/or by hard copy.
-The Campus Security Authorities at Standard College are identified, the means in which to contact them by email or phone are given, and the manner in which Standard College processes a security matter is specified.
-Information is also given about Standard College's policy to encourage students to care for themselves while at the school, as well as to look out for each other and engage in cooperative behavior to help other student who need advice or assistance.
+During the student orientation, mandatory for each student to attend, students are informed about the security procedures and practices at Standard College.
+Standard College's policy is to encourage students to care for themselves while at the school, as well as to look out for each other and engage in cooperative behavior to help other student who need advice or assistance.
 At this time, Standard College does not have a program designed to inform students and employees about the prevention of crimes.